7ama2004/Synapse-Obsidian/README.md

    - Connect text nodes to your Living Canvas block
    - Make sure the text nodes contain actual text content

+5. **"Commands not visible"**
+   - The Run/Configure commands always show in the palette; if nothing is selected you’ll be prompted to choose a block from the current canvas.

 ### Debug Mode

 Enable debug mode in the plugin settings to see detailed logging in the browser console.
 This helps troubleshoot issues with block execution and API calls.